 ABA spearheaded the Mattatuck Museum’s first renovation in more than 30 years.
 Founded in 1877, the Mattatuck is a keeper of artifacts and a place for community engagement around regional history and Connecticut-based art.

 While centrally located, the museum’s c.
 1912 building was disconnected from the neighborhood and had limited space for education, exhibition, and events.
 The building wings were connected only by a stairwell, and a small elevator limited public access and the museum’s ability to move large artworks.
 Classrooms were constrained by their basement location and lacked natural light.
 A previous addition occupied the corner lot, presenting an impenetrable mass at street level and closing the museum off from its surroundings.
 The main entrance was small and not fully accessible, and first-floor circulation was confusing and lacked opportunities for exhibition.

-ABA prepared a master plan for the museum, providing a comprehensive approach to space utilization and a compelling vision for its building program and Waterbury presence.
-The plan proposed both renovations and a new addition to overcome physical limitations and promote the museum’s urban identity.
+ABA prepared a master plan for the museum, providing a comprehensive approach to space use and a compelling vision for its building program and Waterbury presence.
+ABA proposed both renovation and a new addition to overcome physical limitations and promote the museum’s urban identity.

 Location: Waterbury, Connecticut

-Project Team: Steven Gerrard AIA, Ashley Merchant AIA, Carl Damas (ABA); GNCB Consulting Engineers (Structural); Altieri (MEP); Sladen Feinstein Integrated Lighting (Lighting); ARUP (Code); Milone & Macbroom (Landscape / Civil); Wil-Spec, LLC (Specifications); Downes Construction (Construction Manager)
+Project Team: Steven Gerrard AIA, Ashley Merchant AIA, Carl Damas (ABA); GNCB Consulting Engineers (Structural); Altieri (MEP); Sladen Feinstein Integrated Lighting (Lighting); Solutions Engineering (Code); SLR (formerly Milone & MacBroom) (Landscape / Civil); Wil-Spec, LLC (Specifications); Downes Construction (Construction Manager)